-The Federal Endangered Species Act's (FESA) purpose is to provide programs to conserve threatened and endangered species [16 U.S.C. §1531(b)].
-The Act forbids logging and other activities that harm threatened or endangered species or their critical habitats, unless they are in conformance with recovery plans developed and administered by the Secretary of the Interior.
+The Federal Endangered Species Act's (FESA) purpose is to provide programs to recover and conserve threatened and endangered species [16 U.S.C. §1531(b)].
+The Act forbids logging and other activities that harmprohibits the "taking" of a threatened or endangered species via harm and/or harassment, unless authorized by a Habitat Conservation Plan. or their critical habitats, unless they are in conformance with recovery-plans developed and administered by the Secretary of the Interior.
 Individual habitat management plans may be prepared and must include the potential impact on the species and must also suggest mitigations for any negative consequences [16 U.S.C. §1539].

 Other examples of federal laws affecting the management of federal lands and federal actions in California are the National Environmental Policy Act (NEPA) and the National Forest Management Act (NFMA).
 NEPA requires that federal agencies evaluate all activities which may have significant consequences on the environment.
-The Act further requires that an environmental assessment regarding the project's repercussions on its surroundings be made available to other agencies and to the public.
+The This Act further requires that an environmental assessment regarding the project's repercussions on its surroundings be made available to other agencies and to the public.
 Land-management plans for national forests must, therefore, include to enable the Forest Service to mitigate any adverse effects on the environment.